 1866 – 1899

 With the appearance of the first bicycle, the company changed the design of the logo.
 The inscriptions “Rüsselsheim,” “Opel,” and “Blitz” remained from the previous version used on sewing machines, to which the word “Victoria” was added.
-It symbolizes victory.
-The logo is in the form of a vertical oval with a cyclist in the center, above which the goddess Victoria hovers with a laurel wreath in her hand.
+The logo symbolizes victory.
+It is a vertical oval with a cyclist in the center, above which the goddess Victoria hovers with a laurel wreath.

 1899